eduardo-mdc/Maze-Conqueror/docs/README.md

 **Pattern**

-The two main patterns applied specifically to the multiple elements were the **_Strategy Pattern_**, which defines a family of algorithms, like the draw method, encapsulate each one of the and make them interchangeable, and the **_Factory Method Pattern_**, which is defined by an Element interface, used to create the Class object, but let those elements sub-classes decide which class they should instantiate.
+The two main patterns applied specifically to the multiple elements were the **_Strategy Pattern_**, which defines a family of algorithms, like the draw method, encapsulates each one and makes them interchangeable, and the **_Factory Method Pattern_**, which is defined by an Element interface, used to create the Class object, but lets those elements sub-classes decide which class they should instantiate.

 **Implementation**